derykmakgill/website/_research/mike-hearn.md

 >
 >I have been both working on and using Bitcoin for longer than you have been around, Gregory.
 Please don't attempt to bullshit me about what the plan was.
 And stop obscuring what this is about.
-It's not some personality cult
-- the reason I keep beating you over the head with Satoshi's words is because it's that founding vision of the project that brought everyone together, and gave us all a shared goal.
+It's not some personality cult...the reason I keep beating you over the head with Satoshi's words is because it's that founding vision of the project that brought everyone together, and gave us all a shared goal.
 >